Freedom of panorama: OAPI member states

+Algeria

+Algeria's Ordinance No. 03-05 of July 19, 2003, on Copyright and Related Rights provides for a freedom of panorama clause under Article 50.
+Accordingly, it is allowed to reproduce images of works of architecture, fine arts, applied arts, and photography that are permanently located in public places, except those that are found within art galleries, museums, and "classified cultural and natural sites".

 Australia

 In Australia, freedom of panorama is dealt with in the federal Copyright Act 1968, sections 65 to 68.
 Section 65 provides: "The copyright in a work ... that is situated, otherwise than temporarily, in a public place, or in premises open to the public, is not infringed by the making of a painting, drawing, engraving or photograph of the work or by the inclusion of the work in a cinematograph film or in a television broadcast".
 This applies to any "artistic work" as defined in paragraph (c) of section 10: a "work of artistic craftsmanship" (but not a circuit layout).
 Section 66 of the Act provides exceptions to infringement of copyright in buildings and models of buildings by including the buildings in photos and depictions.

 There is no right to reproduce artistic works outside the ambit of these provisions.
-This means the reproduction of "street art" can potentially infringe copyright.
+This means that reproduction of "street art" can potentially infringe copyright.

-Several artists' groups have criticized the Australian freedom of panorama, with respect to sculptures and works of artistic craftsmanship, claiming that free shooting of such works in public spaces "conflicts with the normal exploitation rights of the artist by allowing others to freely exploit their work."
-This, according to Arts Law Center, "is unfair on artists who produce works for public display," since the artists only receive low median incomes from commissions.
-They also added that Section 65 is disadvantageous to indigenous peoples of the country by discouraging them to permanently showcase their works in public spaces, as any free use leads to "irreparable cultural harm".
-They have called for either abolition of this freedom of panorama provision or modifying it to only limit it to non-commercial uses.
+Several artists' groups have criticized the Australian freedom of panorama, with respect to sculptures and works of artistic craftsmanship, claiming that free shooting of such works in public spaces "conflicts with the normal exploitation rights of the artist by allowing others to freely exploit their work".
+According to the Arts Law Centre, this "is unfair on artists who produce works for public display", since the artists receive only low median incomes from commissions.
+They add that Section 65 is disadvantageous to Indigenous peoples of the country by discouraging them from permanently showcasing their works in public spaces, as any free use leads to "irreparable cultural harm".
+They have proposed that the freedom of panorama provision be either abolished or modified so as to limit it to non-commercial uses.

+Bahrain

+The copyright law of Bahrain, Legislative Decree No. 22 of 2006, does not provide freedom of panorama.
+Article 25 states that works of architecture, sculptures, fine arts, and applied arts permanently installed in public spaces can be freely transmitted "through radio broadcasts for non-commercial purposes."

+Bangladesh

+Freedom of panorama ceased to exist in the country when the modernized Copyright Act 2023 came into effect.
+The repealed Copyright Act 2000 permitted creating images of architecture, sculptures, and works of artistic craftsmanship located in public places and premises.
+However, the new copyright act does not include this legal right.
+Instead, it contains a fair use provision modeled after the United States fair use system, requiring uses of copyrighted works to satisfy four fair use factors.